peterlowe42/phase-0/week-1/tracking-changes-reflection.md

 What is a commit?

 A commit is essentially like a save point.
 When the developer alters or adds a file within a repository it is not added to the repository when they click save on sublime.
 The change remains in a kind of limbo until it is commited.
 If the developer is happy with the change they use the commit command to update the repository on their machine.
 N.B.
-This does not overwrite previous commits like saving the changes to a text file.
+This does not overwrite previous commits.
 At any time the developer can check the log and roll back to any previous commit.

 What are the best practices for commit messages?